parrt/msds501/notes/computation.md

 &nbsp;&nbsp;&nbsp;&nbsp;*operation 2*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;...

-A very common version of a loop traverses a sequence, such as a list, with a low variable that takes on each value of the sequence one at a time:
+A very common version of a loop traverses a sequence, such as a list, with a variable that takes on each value of the sequence one at a time:

 for each *x* in *sequence*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operate on x*

-When iterating through multiple lists at the same time, we use an index to list of the form:
+When iterating through multiple lists at the same time, we use an indexed list of the form:

 for each value *i* in *some integer_set or range*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operation 1*<br>